Victorlima1488/Interactive-comments-section/README.md

 ![Logo](https://github.com/Victorlima1488/interactive-comments-section/blob/master/interactive-comments-section-main/readme/Logo.png)

-## interactive-comments-section
+## Interactive-comments-section
-this application is a comments section with a login validation system.
+This application is a comments section with a login validation system.
 It can be applied, for example, to company platforms so that teams can post comments with suggestions and tips.

 ## Technology
 * JavaScript